 Bariatric Surgeries come in two types: restrictive and malabsorptive; both produce weight loss but have different functions to the body.

 Restrictive Bariatric Surgery does just that, it restricts the stomach capacity to induce fullness quicker.
 This allows the patient to consume fewer calories and therefore lose weight.
+Laparoscopic sleeve gastrectomy is the most popular and common restrictive weight loss procedure today.

 Types of restrictive bariatric surgeries: